deepgram/web-next/content/blog/posts/what-is-code-switching-and-how-did-it-make-english/index.md

 ## How Code-Switching Helped Create English

-By the late 14th century, the Norman nobility in London had been intermarring with local pre-conquest nobility and as a result had begun to speak some English (Middle English), the language of Chaucer.
+By the late 14th century, the Norman nobility in London had been intermarrying with local pre-conquest nobility and as a result had begun to speak some English (Middle English), the language of Chaucer.
 As the Anglo-Normans gained power French remained the prestige language.
-But as the years wore on the value of Anglo-Saxon gained value and they code-switched with the fancy French and Latin, but used the structure of their “native” tongue.
+But as the years wore on, the value of Anglo-Saxon gained increased and they code-switched with the fancy French and Latin, but used the structure of their “native” tongue.

 The plebeians probably spoke a less Frenchy form of Middle English but whatever they spoke was not fit to print.
 Only the language of the fancy people was immortalized on sheep’s skins—parchment.
 That simplified Anglo-Saxon, full of French terms, was the prestige language of the capital.
 The farther you got from the throne, the less Frenchy was the Anglo-Saxon you heard.
 The power of this particular code-switched language became cemented when [John Wycliffe used it to translate the Bible](https://textusreceptusbibles.com/Wycliffe/17/1).\
 \